matthieugomez/regife/README.md

 # ife
-The command `ife` estimates a factor model for a given variable.
+The command `ife` estimates a factor model for a variable

 - Contrary to Stata usual `pca` command,
  - `ife` handles panel data (ie dataset where each row represents an id and a time)